ArmanDris/ChessEngines/README.md

 # ChessEngines

 A project I built on top of my Chess game.
 You can play against a friend or against one of five bots.
-This project is written in C++ and uses the SFML for its GUI.
+This project is written in C++ and uses SFML for its GUI.

 ![Chess Demo](Interesting%20files/chess_game_vid.gif)